 What you need to know about tipping in New York City: who, how much to tip and when.

-Something you should know first: you do not need to tip on tax.
+Something you should know first: you don’t need to tip on tax.
 Most people tip on the total amount of the bill (tax included), so be aware of that.

 Tipping in the USA can be very confusing, because we tip a lot more than in many other counties.
 Why?
 Because servers and bartenders are paid way below the minimum wage (it varies by state), so their tips are an essential part of their earnings.